Game of the Generals: Objectives and victory conditions

-The game's objective is to eliminate or capture the opponent's flag or to maneuver one's flag to the far edge of the board, subject to the following conditions.
+The game's objective is to eliminate or capture the opponent's Flag or to maneuver one's Flag to the far edge of the board, subject to the following conditions.

-If challenges, the flag is eliminated by any opposing piece, including the opposing and challenging flag.
-If a player's flag is eliminated by a challenge, that player loses the game.
-The flag that challenges the opponent's flag wins the challenge and thus wins the game.
+If challenged, the Flag is eliminated by any opposing piece, including the opposing and challenging Flag.
+If a player's Flag is eliminated by a challenge, that player loses the game.
+The Flag that challenges the opponent's Flag wins the challenge and thus wins the game.

-When the flag successfully reaches the opponent's back rank, it has to survive one more turn without being challenged before it can declare a victory.
-If a flag reaches the opposing back rank and there is no adjacent opposing piece that can challenge it, the flag wins the game immediately.
-If a flag reaches the opposing back rank directly adjacent to an opposing piece, and that piece does not challenge the flag immediately on the opponent's next turn, then that flag wins the game.
-Any player may reveal their flag at any time and for any reason, although most often a player reveals their flag after it has already secured victory at the opposing back rank.
+When the Flag successfully reaches the opponent's back rank, it has to survive one more turn without being challenged before it can declare a victory.
+If a Flag reaches the opposing back rank and there is no adjacent opposing piece that can challenge it, the Flag wins the game immediately.
+If a Flag reaches the opposing back rank directly adjacent to an opposing piece, and that piece does not challenge the Flag immediately on the opponent's next turn, then that Flag wins the game.
+Any player may reveal their Flag at any time and for any reason, although most often a player reveals their Flag after it has already secured victory at the opposing back rank.

 Most games end in a victory for one of the players.
 However, any player may propose a draw at any time; the opponent can either decline, so play continues, or agree, and thus the game ends in a tie.

 At the end of a match, whether as a draw or as a victory for one player, it is courteous to allow the opposing player a view of the surviving pieces before they are taken off the board.